open-dis/DISIntercomExample/README.md

 This downloads the files necessary for nodejs to run the web server, then starts it, using the server.js file.
-The server.js file in turn specifies that the content will be served up from the content directory.
+The server.js file in turn specifies that the content will be served up on port 8282 from the content directory.

 Makes use of the javascript implementation of DIS.